PerfectlyNormal/softie/README.md

 Softie has troubles letting go.
 It is a plugin for [MongoMapper](http://mongomapper.com/), and lets records be soft-deleted easily.

+It contains the bare minimum that I use at the moment.
+Softie does not add a default scope, but it does add *a* scope (configurable).
+Softie does not override `#destroy`, `#delete` and other methods.

+The app this was extracted from stores which `User` deleted the record in `deleted_by`.
+This feature is disabled by default, but can easily be enabled, and the field name and class configured.

 ## Installation

 Add this line to your application's Gemfile: